 - MCT oil

 You will notice that some products contain PUFAs (polyunsaturated fatty acid), such as soybean and canola.
-In limited quantities, these are likely fine.
+In very limited quantities, these are fine.
 However, for optimal health, these are not a great choice.
-They tend damage easily and are inflammatory in the body.

 - ground beef